-Complaint - The formal name for "making a complaint" is "filing a grievance."
+Complaint - The formal name for making a complaint is filing a grievance.
 The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
 It also includes complaints if your plan does not follow the time periods in the appeal process.

-Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.
+Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speechlanguage pathology services, and home environment evaluation services.

-Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription drug.
+Copayment (or copay) - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription drug.
 A copayment is a set amount (for example \$10), rather than a percentage.
-Please Note: As a member of this SCO plan, you do not have any cost-sharing.
-Because you also have MassHealth Standard (Medicaid), you do not have to pay for covered services.
+There is \$0 cost for Senior Care Options (SCO) members.

 Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
-Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service or drug is received.
-Please Note: As a member of this SCO plan, you do not have any cost-sharing.
-Because you also have MassHealth Standard (Medicaid), you do not have to pay for covered services.
+Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed copayment amount that a plan requires when a specific service or drug is received; or (3) any coinsurance amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service or drug is received.
+There is \$0 cost for Senior Care Options (SCO) members.

 Coverage Determination - A decision about whether a drug prescribed for you is covered by the plan and the amount, if any, you are required to pay for the prescription.
 In general, if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn't covered under your plan, that isn't a coverage determination.
 You need to call or write to your plan to ask for a formal decision about the coverage.
-Coverage determinations are called "coverage decisions" in this document.
+Coverage determinations are called coverage decisions in this document.